 If you paid foreign tax on income you received from outside Australia, you may be entitled to a foreign tax credit.

-How to claim a foreign tax credit shows you how to work out your foreign tax credit if you:
+This guide shows you how to work out your foreign tax credit if you:

-- paid foreign tax on income you received from outside Australia, and - intend to use TaxPack 2005 to fill in your tax return.
+- paid foreign tax on income you received from outside Australia, and - intend to use TaxPack 2007 to fill in your tax return.